 I have written a number of pieces on fractional reserve banking and duration mismatch.
 I have argued that the former is perfectly fine, both morally and economically, but the latter is not fine.
 I have dissected the arguments made against fractional reserve banking, and pointed out that it is nothing more than a bank lending out some of the money it takes in deposits.

-Fractional reserves banking is the same thing as central banking;
+- fractional reserves banking is the same thing as central banking; and